 Look at the image and try to imagine a related story:

-Creating a mind-map is yet another practical way to find ideas and associations and generate fiction ideas.
+Creating a mind-map is another practical way to expand on initial thoughts and associations and generate fiction ideas.

 Quotes are great sources for generating ideas for stories.
 For example, go to Brainyquote.com and enter a simple, abstract noun such as ‘love’.